IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 class AccountLoginFragment :
     IviFragment<AccountLoginPanel, AccountLoginViewModel>(AccountLoginViewModel::class) {

-    override val viewFactory = ViewFactory(FrontendAccountLoginFragmentBinding::inflate)
+    override val viewFactory = ViewFactory(TtiviAccountLoginFragmentBinding::inflate)
 }
 ```

 See [this page](https://developer.android.com/topic/libraries/data-binding/expressions), for more
 information on how data-binding works in Android and how the `ViewModel` class binds to the XML
 layout.
-It also explains how the `FrontendAccountLoginFragmentBinding` class that you pass in to the
+It also explains how the `TtiviAccountLoginFragmentBinding` class that you pass in to the
 ViewFactory, is auto generated.

 ### Creating a menu item